porn-records/Porn-Records/CONTRIBUTING.md

       via [this form](https://mypdns.org/my-privacy-dns/porn-records/-/issues/new?issue[issue_type]=issue&issuable_template=Adult%20contents)
       (This is the history of _why_ to blacklist a record)

-      ALL fields MOST be filled out, the questions are there for a good reason...
+      ALL fields MOST be filled out, the questions is there for a good reason...

    2. Add your new domain record(s) to suitable file(s) in the `submit_here/`
       folder.
-      A issue is required to be able to historically trace why you have committed the records.
+      A issue is required to be able to historically trace why you have committed the records and for other to verify your commit without having to visit a pornographic site, for which they actualle try to avoid by using this list.

-   3. You open a PR (Merge Request) where you'll add your contribution (This is the _when_ we did the blacklisting)
+   3. If you added any content to any of the files in `submit_here/`l You open a PR (Merge Request) where you'll add your contribution (This is the _when_ we did the blacklisting)

-   4. You add the new domain record entry in the top of the list, then it is easier to find.
+   4. You add the new domain record entry in the top or bottom of the list, then it is easier to find.
-      The code will make it appear in alphanumeric order
+      The CI/CD code will make it appear in alphanumeric order

    5. Follow the [New commit](#new-commit) guide

 ### New code
-If you like to add new code or modify existing code to make it run better, faster, smarter etc. You will by editing and contributing to the code, automatically be redirected to a fork of the main repo, from where you add and/or modify the code.
+If you feel like adding new code or modify existing code to make it run better, faster, smarter etc. You will by editing and contributing to the code, automatically be redirected to a fork of the main repo, from where you add and/or modify the code.

 ### New commit
 When you are done with your contribution, you will save the file in